djipco/webmidi/website/api/classes/OutputChannel.md

 | 126    |`monomodeon`                   |
 | 127    |`polymodeon`                   |

-As you can see above, not all control change message have a matching common name.
+As you can see above, not all control change message have a matching name.
 This does not mean you cannot use the others.
-It simply means you will need to use their number (0-127) instead of their name.
-While you can still use them, numbers 120 to 127 are usually reserved for *channel mode* messages.
-See [sendChannelMode()](#OutputChannel+sendChannelMode) method for more info.
+It simply means you will need to use their number (`0` to `127`) instead of their name.
+While you can still use them, numbers `120` to `127` are usually reserved for *channel mode* messages.
+See [`sendChannelMode()`](#OutputChannel+sendChannelMode) method for more info.

 To view a detailed list of all available **control change** messages, please consult "Table 3 - Control Change Messages" from the [MIDI Messages](